arnemertz/fix/docs/_posts/2021-08-01-cli-app-with-usage.md

 date:   2021-08-01 13:57:05 +0200
 ---

+The first TDD session, and seeing how far we have come in passing the first BDD scenarios.
+Fix shows usage information, no more "hello world!"

+## 2021-08-01
 ### [add cli application class](https://github.com/arnemertz/fix/commit/d5ddcb40de729d4bdc5b24014b3c989ec0f5c22f)

 A few things have happened in this commit: At first, I added the `test/fix_cli` directory and `app_test.cpp` inside it.
 This already reflects a few decisions: